Keyboard shortcuts

 }

-The .cti-consumers index stores one document per context/consumer pair:
+The .wazuh-cti-consumers index stores one document per consumer type:

 {